 Ruthin Castle is now a luxury hotel.

 Nantclwyd House (below) is the oldest known town house in Wales, with timbers dating back to 1435.
-This Grade I listed timber-framed house is said to be one of the two buildings to survive the burning of the town by Owain Glyndwr.
+This Grade I listed timber-framed house is said to be one of only two buildings to survive the burning of the town by Owain Glyndwr.

 The Myddelton Arms has a remarkable roof with an unusual arrangement of windows known locally as the ‘eyes of Ruthin’.
 The Castle Hotel, formerly the White Lion, is an elegant Georgian building which once had a cock-pit at the rear.

 Ruthin today is a maze of little streets and attractive buildings and offers several pubs (in its heyday as a stop-over on the drovers routes in the 18th century it was said to have ‘ a pub for every week of the year’).
 There is a wide range of shops, restaurants and cafes.
-Each year the town hosts the Ruthin Festival, a week-long music festival and the Ruthin Flower Show with carnival parade.
+Each year the town hosts the Ruthin Festival, a week-long music festival, and the Ruthin Flower Show with carnival parade.
 Ruthin is also home to one of the largest cattle and sheep auction markets in Wales.

 Superbly placed in the beautiful Vale of Clwyd, Ruthin makes an ideal base for exploring the stunning countryside of North Wales with its charming little villages and local landmarks such as Moel Famau and Moel Arthur.
 Don’t miss the Nant y Garth Pass (on the A525), where the road winds up steeply and the views are spectacular, and of course, the famous Pontcysyllte Aqueduct at Llangollen.